 Search for farmers markets, family farms, and other sources of sustainably grown food in your area, where you can buy produce, grass-fed meats, and many other goodies.
 If you can’t find what you’re looking for close to home, check out their catalog to order good food online.

 Search USDA’s national directory for farmers markets by state and city.

 American Indian Foods is a national directory of Native American-produced food, put together by the Intertribal Agriculture Council.
 American Indian Foods come from coast to coast in the US and are grown on the pristine lands of Native American Nations or raised in their natural waters.
 Many of these products are still harvested in ways defined hundreds of years ago.

 How do you know you’ve found good food?
 Several different food labels contain information about how food was grown or processed.
 Be sure you know which ones to look for.

 Think farm fresh produce is only a seasonal joy?
-There are 1,225 winter & year-round farmers markets that are open year-round or just during the winter.
+There are more than 1,225 winter and year-round farmers markets.
 Look through and help add to our list.